 In order to create a ball and socket joint, you first need to create an instance of the BallAndSocketJointInfo class with the necessary information.
-You need to provide the pointers to the two rigid bodies and also the coordinates of the anchor point (in world-space).
-At the joint creation, the world-space anchor point will be converted into the local-space of the two rigid bodies and then, the joint will make sure that the two local-space anchor points match in world-space.
-Therefore, the two bodies need to be in a correct position at the joint creation.
+You need to provide the pointers to the two rigid bodies and also the coordinates of the anchor point.
+The BallAndSocketJointInfo class contains different constructors that you can use whether you want to specify the anchor point in world-space or local-space coordinates.
+The joint will make sure that the two local-space anchor points match in world-space.
+Make sure that the two bodies are in a valid position (with respect to the joint constraint) at the beginning of the simulation.